shadows911/baruf/content/p/names.md

 controversy over the correct answer:

 - What's the relationship between someone---like Harry Potter---and
   their name---"Harry Potter"?
-(Or their *names,* if, like Alastor Moody, they sometimes go by a different name.)
+(Or their *names*, if, like Alastor Moody, they sometimes go by a different name.)

-I think we should start by making an assumption that's common among philosophers of language, which is that names *designate.* In other words, names (at least most of them) stand in a particular relation to things in the world.
-It's because of this designation relation that names *hook onto the world.*
+I think we should start by making an assumption that's common among philosophers of language, which is that names *designate*.
+In other words, names (at least most of them) stand in a particular relation to things in the world.
+It's because of this designation relation that names *hook onto the world*.

 This might seem like an obvious assumption, but not everyone agrees.
 Before moving on, let's discuss an objection to this assumption, and